akshatamohanty/akshatamohanty.github.io/talks/index.md

 page: Talks
 title: Technical Talks
 description: <p>
-  <br/>I speak about web applications, cloud computing and blockchains.
+  <br/>I speak about web applications, cloud computing and practical applications of blockchains.
 If you'd like me to speak at your event, drop me a mail at <a class='has-text-white is-underlined' href='mailto:iamaatoh@gmail.com' target='_blank'>iamaatoh@gmail.com</a>
   <br/><br/>
   Here's my <a href='https://sessionize.com/iamaatoh/' target='blank' style='text-decoration:underline;'>profile</a> on Sessionize.
   <br/><br/>